-

 Access control list (ACL)

 You can set access control list (ACL) permissions for files in an Object Storage bucket (folder).
-The ACL feature can only be performed with an API-level command.
-The commands are as follows.
+The ACL feature can only be performed with the API-level command.
+The command is as follows:

 aws --endpoint-url=https://kr.object.ncloudstorage.com s3api put-object-acl --bucket <bucket_name> --key <object_name> --acl public-read

-- Sets files in an Object Storage bucket to [Private]
+• Set the files in an Object Storage bucket as private

 aws --endpoint-url=https://kr.object.ncloudstorage.com s3api put-object-acl --bucket <bucket_name> --key <object_name> --acl private